RagedUnicorn/docker-redis/README.md

 # docker-redis

-> A docker base to build a container for Redis based on Alpine Linux
+> A docker base image to build a container for Redis based on Alpine Linux

-This container is intended to build a base for providing a Redis database to an application stack.
+This image is intended to build a base for providing a Redis database to an application stack.

+## Version

+* Redis 4

+For an exact version see `Dockerfile`

-### Using the image
+## Using the image

 #### Start container